pytorch/kineto/tb_plugin/README.md

 Min Duration: The minimum time duration among all calls.

+Note: This duration just records a kernel's elapsed time on GPU device.
+It does not mean the GPU is fully busy during this time interval.
+In another word, GPU occupancy may be less than 100% during this time interval.

-The top pie is a visualization of "Total Duration" column.
+The top pie chart is a visualization of "Total Duration" column.
 It could show each kernel's time percentage more straight forward.
-You can change how many kernels with top accumulated time to show in the pie chart.
+Only N kernels with top most accumulated time will be shown in the pie chart.
+And you can change this N in the text box.

 The search box enables searching kernels by name.

 “Group By” could choose between “Kernel Name” and “Kernel Name + Op Name”.
-The "Operator" is the operator which launches this kernel.
+The "Operator" is the PyTorch operator which launches this kernel.

 * Trace View

 This view shows time line in chrome tracing.
-Each horizontal bar represents a thread or a CUDA stream.
+Each horizontal area represents a thread or a CUDA stream.
-Each range interval represents an operator, or a CUDA runtime, or a GPU op which executes on GPU such as a kernel, a CUDA memory copy, a CUDA memory set, ...
+Each colored rectangle represents an operator, or a CUDA runtime, or a GPU op which executes on GPU (such as a kernel, a CUDA memory copy, a CUDA memory set, ...)

 ![Alt text](https://github.com/pytorch/kineto/blob/tb_plugin/tb_plugin/docs/images/trace_view.PNG)